 Tumours

 Also known as neoplasms in ICD-10.
-The neoplasms group includes actually 95% of malignant neoplasms (or cancers), the other 5% being tumors of benign or borderline behavior.
+The neoplasms group includes 95% of malignant neoplasms (or cancers), the other 5% being tumours of benign or borderline behaviour.

 References